 - Cloud computing – The evolution of cloud computing technologies is becoming a major driver of business efficiency.
 The ability to store huge amounts of data and bundle an array of IT solutions in one location is a powerful tool for companies to save costs and simplify their IT infrastructure.
 Increased use of cloud technology has moved the potential area of malicious cyber activity from the corporate network to cloud infrastructure managed by third parties.
 This is prompting companies to think differently about how to secure their operations.
 Several cloud computing providers are already offering network protection products and services through the cloud itself.
 This reduces the need for companies to purchase their own cyber security infrastructure, dampening the outlook for hardware producers but generating more demand for security operations to manage and monitor access to the cloud.

 - Internet of Things – The world of consumer products is turning into a network of interconnected things.
 Cars, buildings, fridges and countless other everyday devices are increasingly equipped with sensors, voice-control systems, internet access and data-processing features.
 Today, a smartphone can communicate with wearable devices to monitor a person’s health, while smart cars can sync with a user’s calendar to monitor petrol needs or plan routes.
 The growing number of interconnected devices, and the expansion in data types and volume, will increase the risks of malicious cyber activity.
 In turn this will generate new opportunities for providers of cyber security solutions.
 Software developers will particularly benefit, as new types of endpoints need to be secured.

-The rapid increase in smartphone usage worldwide is multiplying the number of endpoints in networks and propelling demand for cyber security products
+The rapid increase in smart device usage worldwide is multiplying the number of endpoints in networks and propelling demand for cyber security products